TheDahoom/Sveltekit-seo/README.md

 If you're behind `Cloudflare` and find yourself with duplicated meta tags, then you should disable auto-minify!

 `Speed -> Optimization -> Content Optimization -> Auto Minify -> UNCHECK HTML`

+Still experiencing duplicated meta?
+Make sure that you aren't placing thw `Seo` component in multiple pages (make a +layout.svelte and put it there instead).
+Remember that if you're using any `<title>`, and other meta tags in your `app.html`, it won't get updated (Svelte/SvelteKit doesn't handle that automatically).

 ## License
 [MIT License](https://github.com/TheDahoom/Sveltekit-seo/blob/main/LICENSE)